 Quebrada de Quilcayhuanca

-is located about 1 hour by car from downtown Huaraz.
-It is in the mountains located directly behind Huaraz and is in the National Park.
-It is near Pitec the entrance to the national park and the trailhead for Lake Churup (see above for more information about hiking to that lake).
-If there is a National Park employee at Pitec (usually on his motorcycle), you may be asked to pay 5 soles to enter the park.
-Quebrada means valley in Spanish and this is a very long flat green valley.
-This is not one of the first recommendations guides give you for a day trip as it is not among the most popular outdoor activities.
-However this is great as its usually not very crowded, the valley is peaceful and the views are spectacular.
+is located in the mountains about 1 hour by car, almost due east of downtown Huaraz.
+It is near the trailhead for Lake Churup (see above for more information about hiking to that lake).
+If there is a national park employee at the entrance to the national park (usually on his motorcycle), you may be asked to pay 8 soles to enter the park.
+Quebrada means valley in Spanish; this is a very long flat green valley.

-A winding river winds through part of the center of this valley with parts of the river more towards the right side.
-It is *not* recommended to walk straight up the valley as when you get about halfway through this valley you will note the center becomes very marshy and muddy.
-The best way to walk up this valley is on a semi trail that is located on the left side of the valley (as you look up the valley).
+A river winds through part of the center of this valley – at times meandering more towards the right side (facing up valley).
+It is *not* recommended to walk straight up the valley as when hikers reach about halfway up the valley, the center becomes very marshy and muddy.
+The best way to walk up the valley is on a rudimentary trail located on the left side of the valley (as you look up the valley).

-Once you reach the end of the valley, the trail on the left side starts to rise and meanders through several canyons all the while getting much closer to the main massive jagged peaks.
-On a clear day there are beautiful views of these mountains as you get closer.
-If you just want to relax and are trying to get acclimatized hiking in the valley makes for a very pleasant experience.
+Once you reach the end of the valley, the trail on the left side starts to rise and meanders through several canyons all the while getting much closer to the massive jagged peaks.
+On a clear day there are beautiful views of these mountains, especially as you hike closer.
+This is an ideal hike for those wanting to relax or get acclimatized.

-A trek up this valley and into the canyons that are surrounded by mountains typically takes three days and can be arranged with a variety of trekking agencies in town.
-You may also do this trek yourselves.
-If you plan on doing this trek in a day you can reach back of the valley and enter into parts of the canyons and hills that overlook the main mountains.
-There are lakes even further in on this trek which are typically reached when you stay overnight and have more time.
+The full trek up this valley and into the canyons typically takes three days and can be arranged through any of a number of trekking agencies in town.
+One may also do this trek independently.
+Day trippers have enough time to reach the back of the valley and even explore some of the side canyons.
+Several lakes are located even further in on this trek – typically reached on multi-day treks.